jiakaiBot/deCloudflare/tool/cfdomains/README.md

 The warrior will only use your DNS server, so no CPU nor memory will be used.
 It will get tasks from Karma and report the result back to Karma.

-The Warrior runs on Linux, Windows and macOS.
+The Warrior runs on Windows, macOS and Linux.
 You can run it on anything like virtual machiene as long as it can use _clean_ DNS.